 Keeping your Lay-Z-Spa’s water sparking is a simple process as long as you have the right chemicals and accessories at your disposal.

-For those just starting and are unfamiliar with water treatment, a Chemical Starter Kit by Clearwater is the perfect accompaniment for your Lay-Z-Spa.
+If you're adding chemicals to your hot tub for the first time, a Chemical Starter Kit by Clearwater is the perfect accompaniment for your Lay-Z-Spa.
 Also, make sure you have a read of our dedicated Chemical Guide which tells you everything from what chemicals to use when and recommended chemical dosage amounts.

 Ensuring that you have more than enough filter cartridges is equally essential.
 A filter cartridge can effectively extract any dirt and other fragments from your hot tub.
 Washing them regularly with warm water can extend their lifetime but if you need to stock up, our Filter Multipacks is the most affordable way to do it.